Ismael Nery: Sickness and death

-That same year 1929, after a trip to Argentina and Uruguay, a diagnosis revealed that he was carrying tuberculosis, which forced him to live in a sanatorium for two years.
-He comes out apparently neat.
-He participated in a few shows, such as the Salão Revolucionário in Rio de Janeiro in 1931 and the Exposição de Arte Moderna da SPAM in São Paulo in 1933.
+That same year 1929, after a trip to Argentina and Uruguay, a diagnosis revealed that he was carrying tuberculosis.
+He lived in a sanatorium for two years to recover.
+He then resumed exhibiting and participated in a few shows, such as the Salão Revolucionário in Rio de Janeiro in 1931 and the Exposição de Arte Moderna da SPAM in São Paulo in 1933.
 But in 1933, the disease returned irreversibly.
 He died in 1934, at the age of thirty-three, in Rio de Janeiro, at a time when his notoriety beyond the circle of connoisseurs was still nascent.
 He is buried dressed in Franciscan, in a homage of the monks to his ardent Catholic faith.